open-toolchain/cloud-functions-nodejs/README.md

-# This template has been deprecated and is no longer supported.
+# This example has been deprecated and is no longer supported.

 <p align="center">
     <a href="https://cloud.ibm.com">